Skip to content

 A slow internet connection can negatively affect your experience while working, gaming, or streaming.
 Fortunately, there are several ways to improve your internet connection speed.

-Here are several suggestions to optimize your internet connection speeds:
+Here are six suggestions to optimize your internet connection speeds:

 Consider upgrading to a higher speed tier if you are experiencing a slow internet connection with your current plan, especially if multiple users and devices are connected simultaneously.